-- 23.2.1.8 Locate, design, operate and maintain regionally significant infrastructure so as to seek to avoid significant adverse effects on the character of the landscape, while acknowledging that location constraints and/or the nature of the infrastructure may mean that this is not possible in all cases. - 23.2.1.9 In cases where it is demonstrated that regionally significant infrastructure cannot avoid significant adverse effects on the character of the landscape, such adverse effects shall be minimised. - 23.2.10 Provide for the establishment of activities such as commercial recreation, visitor accommodation and rural living that are complementary to the character and viability of the Gibbston Character Zone, providing they do not impinge on rural productive activities. - 23.2.1.11 The location and direction of lights do not cause glare to other properties, roads, public places or degrade views of the night sky. - 23.2.1.12 Avoid adverse cumulative impacts on ecosystem and nature conservation values. - 23.2.1.13 Have regard to the risk of fire from vegetation and the potential risk to people and buildings, when assessing subdivision and development.

-23.2.2 Objective - The life supporting capacity of soils is sustained.
+- 23.2.1.10 Provide for the establishment of activities such as commercial recreation, visitor accommodation and rural living that are complementary to the character and viability of the Gibbston Character zone, providing they do not impinge on rural productive activities. - 23.2.1.11 The location and direction of lights do not cause glare to other properties, roads, public places or degrade views of the night sky. - 23.2.1.12 Avoid adverse cumulative impacts on ecosystem and nature conservation values. - 23.2.1.13 Have regard to the risk of fire from vegetation and the potential risk to people and buildings, when assessing subdivision and development. - 23.2.1.14 Provide adequate firefighting water and fire service vehicle access to ensure an efficient and effective emergency response. - 23.2.2 Objective The life supporting capacity of soils is sustained.